iandekeijzer/6223044-sands-python/README.md

 - a file with functions that run and plot the functions above.

+- a toml file which should be used to install all the tools necessary for using the files in this repository

+- a file which contains tests to verify the signal functions

 - a file which was used to test if we were able to correctly, add, commit and push our files to our repository.
 ## How to use
 To preface: to be able to use these functions you need to install the numpy and matplotlib modules onto your computer